Cheadle Town Stingers F.C.: History

-In season 2023/24 Stinger's finally achieved their ambition of winning the North West Women's Regional Football League Premier Division, finishing the season on 54 points and promotion to the FA Women's National League - Division One North.
+In season 2023–24, Stinger's finally achieved their ambition of winning the North West Women's Regional Football League Premier Division, finishing the season on 54 points and securing promotion to the FA Women's National League Division One North.

-Stinger's debut season 2024/25 in the FA Women's National League - Division One North saw them just miss out on consecutive promotions as they were pipped to the title on goal difference by Middlesbrough.
+Stinger's debut season 2024–25 in the FA Women's National League Division One North saw them narrowly miss out on consecutive promotions, as they were pipped to the title on goal difference by Middlesbrough.

 Stadium

-Park Road Stadium currently has an official capacity of 660; its record attendance is 1,700 for a friendly match between Cheadle Town F.C. and Stockport County in August 1994.
+Park Road Stadium currently has an official capacity of 660; its record attendance is 1,700 for a match between Cheadle Town F.C. and Stockport County in August 1994.
 During the 1966 World Cup it was used by the Portugal national team as a training ground and has also had the honour of hosting a soccer school run by Brazilian legend Jairzinho during the summer of 1993.

 It has a covered main stand on the west side of the pitch that can seat approximately 250 and contains the changing rooms underneath; the other three sides of the pitch are uncovered and surrounded by nothing more than a railing.
 Other facilities at the stadium include a clubhouse and a portable building that doubles up as the refreshments kiosk and hospitality room.
 The ground also includes a 2nd pitch adjacent to the main pitch, which is used by the clubs junior teams.